shahabl/brackets-livedev2/README.md

 The main next steps are:

-#### Strategy for including the new functionality in the XDK

-TBD.
-Not sure if we want to get this into Brackets core before 1.0, so we'll probably need a way to let the XDK remove the existing LiveDevelopment and include the extension.
-The main issue here is that the LiveDevServerManager and Servers would still need to be instantiated (they're not currently in the extension).

-#### Internal (iframe) preview transport

-The XDK would like to provide a live preview in the app itself (rather than in an external browser).
-This should be easy to implement by simply creating a different transport that opens the document in an `<iframe>` and communicates with it via `postMessage()`.

-We might also need to add a way to allow for multiple transports to be active at the same time.

-#### CSS live editing

-Implementing CSS live editing requires implementing protocol APIs that are similar to what CDT provided:

-1. raise events when stylesheets are loaded in the browser (so we know which stylesheets need to be tracked)
-2. method to replace the text of a given stylesheet by URL (used when the user edits the CSS file in Brackets)
-3. method to delete a stylesheet (used when the associated CSS file is deleted on disk)

-See comments in LiveCSSDocument - essentially we need to reimplement the old CSSAgent methods (which used Inspector.CSS CDT protocol methods) in the new protocol.

-Note that we might want to deal with (1) a different way.
-In the old Live Development, CDT provided us with a unique ID for each loaded stylesheet, and we had to get that information and keep it mapped to the associated URL, then provide that ID when replacing the stylesheet later on.
-However, for our purposes, we could conceivably just track the stylesheets on the Brackets end, by having the Brackets-side server tell us what stylesheets were requested.
-Then, when we go to replace them in the browser, we could just replace them by URL rather than having some other separate ID.
-(The one tricky bit might be path resolution for the URLs specified in the stylesheets in the browser.)

-There's a similar need to track other related non-CSS documents (e.g. JS files) that are loaded by the current live HTML file; we do this because for those files, we want to reload the full page whenever the user saves those files.
-(See comments in LiveDevelopment._onDocumentSaved().)
-In the old Live Development, we did this by looking at a different CDT event that was sent out whenever the page was about to request a file.
-Again, I think we could just replace that with the same mechanism described above (having the server tell us what files were requested).

-In the future, if we allow multiple files to be previewed simultaneously, we would need to match requested files to the pages that loaded them.
-I think we could still do that on the Brackets server side by looking at the referrer.

 #### Unit tests

 We would definitely need a good suite of unit tests for the new functionality.
 I suspect it would be easier to just write entirely new, more granular unit tests than to try to reuse the old LiveDevelopment integration tests (which were fragile anyway).